 Serological tests and chest radiography in the case of TB were performed following the same procedures in all centres to screen each disease.
 The serological test for HIV and viral hepatitis were performed according to each centre referral laboratory.
-The Strongyloides serology was an enzyme-linked immunoassay (ELISA) test (kit based on IVD Strongyloides stercoralis crude antigen, SCIMEDX, Dover, NJ, USA) and Schistosoma tests was an indirect haemagglutination test (Schistosomiasis Fumouze).
-Laboratory diagnosis of Trypanosoma cruzi infection was established by two serological ELISA tests, following international recommendations.
+The Strongyloides serology was an ELISA test, (Kit based on IVD Strongyloides stercoralis crude antigen, SCIMEDX, Dover, NJ, USA) and Schistosoma tests was an indirect hemagglutination test -Schistosomiasis Fumouze).
+Laboratory diagnosis of T. cruzi infection was established by two serological ELISA tests, following international recommendations.
 One was a commercial ELISA with recombinant antigens (BioELISA Chagas, Biokit S.A., Barcelona, Spain), and the other was an in-house ELISA with whole T. cruzi epimastigotes antigen.
 Diagnosis of T. cruzi infection was defined by positivity in the two serological tests.
-All serological tests were available at PCC, except the serology of strongyloidiasis and schistosomiasis, which were not available in both intervention and control Tortosa centres.
+All serological tests were available at PCC except the serology of strongyloidiasis and schistosomiasis that were not available in both intervention and control Tortosa centres.
 In case of a confirmed diagnosis, the individual was referred to the required specialist as appropriate for receiving specific treatment.